 (w) Principle 23: The cost and effectiveness of measures to reduce losses of N need to take account of the practical constraints and opportunities available to farmers in the region where implementation is intended.
 The effectiveness and costs must be examined as much as possible under practical farm conditions and, in particular, taking account of farm size and basic environmental limitations.
 Cost-effectiveness analysis should consider implementation barriers, as well as the side effects of practices on other forms of N and greenhouse gases in order to promote co-benefits;

-(x) Principle 24: The farm level is often a main integration level for emission-abatement/mitigation decisions, and the overall effects of emission-abatement/mitigation measures will have to be assessed at this level, including consideration of wider landscape, regional and transboundary interactions.
+(x) Principle 24: The whole farm-level is often a main integration level for emission-abatement/mitigation decisions, and the overall effects of emission-abatement/mitigation measures will have to be assessed at this level, including consideration of wider landscape, regional and transboundary interactions.

 3. Tools for integrated nitrogen management approaches